shaqayq/shaqayq/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I graduated in Computer science and Engineering.
+I have studied Computer Science and Engineering.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas, and spreading knowledge and positivity.
 - 🔥 **I like to Code, Design, Innovate and Experiment**
 - 👯  I’m looking forward to collaborating on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>